asus-linux-drivers/asus-numberpad-driver/README.md

 ## Features

 - Multiple NumberPad layouts (keys, paddings)
-- Automatic NumberPad layout assignation
+- Automatic NumberPad model detection
 - Customizable activation time (default 1s)
-- Support sending of unicode strings with `<left_shift>+<left_ctrl>+<U>+<0-F>` (e.g. used for percents key)
+- Unicode characters sending support (example: `<left_shift>+<left_ctrl>+<U>+<0-F>`)
 - Smooth change of backlight levels (endless loop with customizable interval, default 1s)
-- Customizable slide gesture beginning on top left (default action is calculator with numpad activation and a requirement is end slide after atleast 0.3 of width and height)
+- Customizable slide gesture beginning on top left (default action is calculator with numpad activation and a requirement is end slide after at least 0.3 of width and height)
 - Customizable default level of backlight (default is last used level - works even between reboots)
-- Numpad is automatically disabled due inactivity (default 1 min)
+- NumberPad is automatically disabled due inactivity (default 1 min)
-- Disabling Touchpad (e.g. Fn+special key) disables numpad aswell
+- Disabling Touchpad (e.g. Fn+special key) disables NumberPad aswell
-- Numlock state corresponds to the system numlock state (disabling sys numlock from e.g. external keyboard disables numpad aswell, reflect enabling sys numlock is optional)
+- Numlock state corresponds to the system numlock state (disabling sys numlock from e.g. external keyboard disables NumberPad as well, reflect enabling sys numlock is optional)
-- Touchpad physical buttons (left, right and middle) are ignored when is numpad on
+- Touchpad physical buttons (left, right and middle) are ignored when is NumberPad on
-- Repeat key pressing when a key is held (optional)
+- Repeating the key, when it is held (optional)
-- Multitouch for maximum 5 fingers at the same moment (optional)
+- Multitouch with up to 5 fingers support (optional)

 ## Installation